davidstrauss/desktop-configuration/README.md

 ### Revoking a Key

+1. If the key isn't imported locally, pull it down:

+       gpg2 --keyserver hkps://keys.gnupg.net --recv-key $FINGERPRINT

-1. If you don't have the revocation certificate (`.rev`) backed up but have the key:
+1. If you don't have the revocation certificate (`.rev`) backed up but have the private key:

        gpg2 --gen-revoke --output=$FINGERPRINT.rev $FINGERPRINT

 1. Import the revocation:

-       gpg2 --import $FINGERPRINT.rev
+       gpg2 --import $FINGERPRINT.rev  # May need to remove colon before the five dashes from file.

 1. Publish the revocation: